sneyhaa/CreditScoreClassification/README.md

 ## Credit Score Prediction with Machine Learning

-This project explores the use of machine learning algorithms to predict credit scores based on various financial attributes.
-The goal is to develop a model that can assist financial institutions in making informed lending decisions.
+The goal of this project is to build a predictive model to classify credit scores into three categories: Good, Standard, and Poor.
+The project explores various machine learning models to identify the most effective one for credit score prediction.

 **Motivation:**